When it comes to working dog breeds, Norway seems to have it all.

 Today, many Norwegian dog breeds are mostly family dogs; others are still primarily used for their hunting abilities and are rarely found inside their home.

-In this article, we’ll talk a little bit more about these working breeds of dog, learning about their history, interesting facts, temperament, characteristics, and related questions about the breed.
+In this article, we’ll talk a little more about these working dog breeds, their history, interesting facts, temperament, characteristics, and related questions about the breed.

 Let’s not waste another minute:

 The Halden Hound was named after their place of origin in Halden in South-Eastern Norway.

 A relatively new breed of dog, the Halden Hound wasn’t recognized until approximately 100 years ago.

 A type of scent hound, the breed has an excellent nose that is commonly used for hunting small game like the hare.